How the JetStar II fits into the JetStar story

 Why it branches from the family

-The JetStar II is treated as the representative branch because it captures the re-engined late branch that kept the line active deep into the modern business-jet era.
+The JetStar II stands out within the Lockheed JetStar family because it captures the re-engined late branch that kept the line active deep into the modern business-jet era.

 Fact rows